graceaveris/30daysReact-20/README.md

-Day Sixteen - 30 days of React challenge - Drag and Drop "trash can" app
+Day Twenty - 30 days of React challenge - Drag and Drop "trash can" app

 A drag and drop trash can, drag pieces of rubbish into the bin to delete them.